web analytics

 My Efforts at AP State level

-Representations were sent to concerned government officials along with State Information Commission.
+Before knowing about above efforts, I had sent representations to concerned government officials along with State Information Commission in 2021.
 (List of other State Information Commissions in India here)

 Lily Thomas Vs Union of India and Ors on 10 Jul 2013